ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/rpi_pico/_index.md

 who_is_this_for: This is an introductory topic for embedded software developers new to Raspberry Pi Pico.

 learning_objectives:
-    - Install the Raspberry Pi Pico SDK
+    - Install the Raspberry Pi Pico SDK.
-    - Run a hello world example
+    - Run a hello world example.
-    - Measure application performance
+    - Measure application performance.
-    - Debug applications with gdb
+    - Debug applications with gdb.

 prerequisites:
-    - Familiar with C programming on microcontrollers
-    - Comfortable with the Linux terminal
-    - Raspberry Pi Pico board
+    - Raspberry Pi Pico board.
-    - Raspberry Pi 3, 4, or 400 as a development computer
+    - Raspberry Pi 3, 4, 400, or 5 as a development computer.

 author_primary: Jason Andrews